Fledglings at Salhouse School

 Fledglings has a duty and responsibility under the 1989 and 2004 Children Acts to report any concerns regarding your child to Norfolk County Council Children’s Services who have procedures to follow.
 Fledglings Pre-School is obliged to disclose any confidential information which is relevant to the safety of a child to the Norfolk County Councils Children’s Services who will in turn make confidential enquiries which they deem necessary from other agencies.

-For more information regarding safeguarding please read our safeguarding policy or speak to the Safeguarding Lead Practitioner (SLP) Mrs Lisa Phillimore or Ms Julie Church Head Teacher.
+For more information regarding safeguarding please read our safeguarding policy or speak to the Safeguarding Lead Practitioner (SLP) Mrs Lisa Phillimore or Ms Julie Church Head Teacher (Designated Safeguarding Lead).

 Cameras and Mobile Phones

 Personal cameras are not permitted in Fledglings, this is to ensure the security of the children in our care.
 We politely request that if parents or carers bring a mobile phone onto the premises that it is kept in a pocket or in a bag.
-We appreciate that you may need to take a call, if this situation arises could you please go outside, away from where the children are.
+We appreciate that you may need to take a call, if this situation arises could you explain to a member of staff then go outside, away from children.

-If you require any further information regarding this please talk to a member of staff.
+If you require any further information regarding this please talk to a member Lisa or Tracy.

 The following links may be useful: